Berkeley-CS195/fa24/FIXME.md

+- Syllabus
   - See "Table of contents" text on Syllabus
   - Fix links in syllabus.md
+  - "All of these would receive full points for the first two. " this true?
+  - "The [H195 Calendar](discussion) has the discussion schedule and syllabus." fix once page set
+    - fix link
+- _config.yml
-- URL in _config.yml
+  - URL for site
   - add gradescope_course_id, bcourses_course_id, ed_course_id
+  - set canvas link
+  - discussion time + room
+  - h195_apps_due